Skip to main content

 When your cat is chirping at you, the best thing you can do is figure out what he wants.
 He might want you to pat him or pay attention to him, and he’ll probably reward you by purring and walking around you in circles.
 Some cats may chirp because they’re hungry and are prompting you to get out the cat food.
 Try reacting in a number of ways and see if what you do satisfies your cat.

-If your cat is chirping at birds frequently, he may be excited by their presence and frustrated that he can’t get outdoors to hunt them.
+If your cat is chirping at birds, he may be excited by their presence and frustrated that he can’t get outdoors to hunt them.
 Some cats will go as far as to stalk their prey and attempt to pounce on them through the window.

 Not being able to satisfy his natural hunting instinct can be frustrating for an indoor-only cat, so consider finding ways to help your cat “hunt” inside.
-Toys that squeak and have different textures and movements can help pique your cat’s interest.
-Playing with toys on a string can give your cat a good workout, helping to keep him healthy and entertained.
+Toys that squeak and have different textures and movements can help pique your cat’s interest, while playing with toys on a string can give your cat a good workout, helping to keep him healthy and entertained.
 Even getting a second cat can encourage your cat to stay active, providing him with a playmate.
+Although, there’s also the chance that you’ll have twice the chirping!

 An albino cat lies on a white backdrop.
 The cat has one pale blue eye and one pinkish-red eye.